akranga/kube-workshop/v2/lab-01/README.md

 > A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment) describes desired state of a Service (how many pod replicas to spin up, etc.)

 ## Exposing the service
+The application we deployed in the previous step has been available exclusively for cluster itself (and all pods deployed).
+We need to expose some of the services to the users.

-There are multiple ways how to make your service available pupblicly.
+There are multiple ways how to make applications available publicly:
 * External load balancer, from Cloud provider (AWS, Microsoft Azure, etc.) or custom made
-* Ingress
+* Ingress via user facing reverse proxy server such as nginx or Traefik.
+* NodePort - Exposes the Service on the same port of each selected node in the cluster using NAT.
+Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.

+Let's try to expose our application through Ingress.